-It is important to note that there is no need to use magazines for loader-type jukeboxes.
+It is important to note that there ype jukeboxes.
 Users may instead choose to treat volumes separately and move them into and out of jukeboxes individually.

 Several protected qualifiers also require MDMS_SET_PROTECTED since these attributes are normally managed by MDMS.
 You should not modify these attributes unless you are trying to recover from an abnormal situation.